BolajiAyodeji/Blogposts/ckdrbr3ee006hgws138e6gmk9.md

 ## Open Source Immersion Program from Facebook 🤝 OSCA

-We're partnering with [Facebook Developer Circles](https://developers.facebook.com/developercircles) for the ongoing [Open Source Immersion Program](https://developers.facebook.com/developercircles/open-source-immersion/) from Facebook.
+[Open Source Community Africa](https://oscafrica.org) is partnering with [Facebook Developer Circles](https://developers.facebook.com/developercircles) for the ongoing [Open Source Immersion Program](https://developers.facebook.com/developercircles/open-source-immersion/) from Facebook.
 This program is a month-long celebration of Open Source technology, run by Facebook with the goal to provide developers with practical education and experience contributing to Open Source projects.

 Here's a unique opportunity for you to build your Open Source skills and get familiar with GitHub.
 There’s also a strong chance of receiving some limited edition Facebook swag 😉